jeetpsheth/Data-powered-Web-Platform-UNICEF-Data-Challenge/README.txt

 # Estimating-Poverty-Across-Borders

 ## Description

 -------------

-In this project we predict the HDI (Human Development Index) using social media data, immigration data, and infrastructure data.
+In this project, we predict the HDI (Human Development Index) using social media data, immigration data, and infrastructure data.
 The deliverable includes a Web App, backend service API, scripts to fetch OSM (OpenStreetMap) data, and the analysis results.

 ## Folder Description